XP-ZHA/Emotion-Knowledge-Graph-EmoTransKG/README.md

-The code has been tested on Ubuntu 20.04 using a single GPU.
+The code has been tested on Ubuntu 20.04 using a single RTX 3090 GPU.
 <br>

 ## EmoTransNet: Training EmoTransKG